 Dual subtitles are subtitles that use a foreign-language soundtrack, together with subtitles in both the foreign and the native language.
 This means that these subtitles provide the most information out of all types of subtitles.
 This can be advantageous, by giving you as a learner more valuable input, but the problem is that there is often not enough time to process all this input while watching a show.

 One way to deal with this is to stick with looking at either the foreign-language or native-language subtitles exclusively, and then refer to the other type of subtitles only in specific cases, where you need a translation.
-Fr example, this means that if you’re focusing on the foreign-language subtitles, then you will likely look at the native-language subtitles only in cases where you need a translation for a certain word or phrase.
+For example, this means that if you’re focusing on the foreign-language subtitles, then you will likely look at the native-language subtitles only in cases where you need a translation for a certain word or phrase.

-First, it’s important to keep in mind that the earlier you are at the language-acquisition process, the more input in the native language you’re probably going to need, and that’s perfectly fine.
+First, it’s important to keep in mind the fact that the earlier you are at the language-acquisition process, the more input in the native language you’re probably going to need.
 As you improve your proficiency in the target language, you will be able to handle more foreign-language input, but as with any other type of learning, this is a process that takes time.

 In addition, it’s important to remember that there is a lot of variation in people’s personal preferences.
 This means that different people learn in different ways, and can benefit more from using different materials.
 As such, when choosing which subtitles to use, experiment and try different things, until you find the solution that works best for you.

 Finally, remember that the most important factor to consider with regards to choosing which subtitles to use is your motivation to engage in the learning process.
 If you won’t engage with material in the target language, then you won’t be able to learn it.